Nonparametric covariance estimation for mixed longitudinal studies, with applications in midlife women's health: Numerical Experiments

-The mean function shows that working memory function for a middle-age woman is, on average, decreasing as one gets older.
+The mean function shows that the working memory function for a middle-age woman is, on average, decreases as she gets older.
+With longitudinal declines, on average, there are individual differences in working memory aging and possible improvements in performance over multiple years.
 The first eigenfunction $\phi_1(t)$ is close to a horizontal line.
-Therefore $\phi_1(t)$ can be interpreted as a size component: subjects with positive score in the direction of this eigenfunction have better working memory function than an average women for all ages between 48-62.
-The second eigenfunction $\phi_2(t)$ has a reversed U-shape with the maximum at around age = 55.
-This can be interpreted as a contrast of changing pattern before and after Age 55: subjects with positive score in the direction of this eigenfunction have an increase in working memory before Age 55 and a fast decline after Age 55.
-The third component $\phi_3(t)$ cross the zero line around Age 55, representing a complementary effect to the second component.
-In conclusion, this analysis provides good new perspective of working memory aging in women in midlife.
-With longitudinal declines on average, there are individual differences in working memory aging, and possible improvements in performance over multiple years.
-Further studies of these patterns and biological reasons, possibly related to the menopausal transition, resilience and compensatory mechanisms \citep{fuh2006longitudinal,greendale2009effects,hahn2015everyday}, are beyond the scope of this paper.
-We note that since only partial trajectories are observed, the computation of individual principal component scores is non-trivial.
-Best linear prediction methods such as those used in \cite{yao2005functional} may be applied if those individual scores are of interest.
+Therefore, $\phi_1(t)$ can be interpreted as a size component: subjects with a positive score in the direction of this eigenfunction have better working memory function than that of an average woman for all ages between 48 and 62.
+The regression analysis show that this component is significantly and positively correlated with education level, which means that people with higher education tend to have higher working memory scores over the entire period.
+The other two covariates, financial status and race, are also statistically significant.
+The second eigenfunction $\phi_2(t)$ has a reversed U-shape with a maximum at around age = 55.
+This can be interpreted as a changing pattern before and after age 55, which possibly relates to the menopausal transition, resilience, and compensatory mechanisms \citep{fuh2006longitudinal,greendale2009effects,hahn2015everyday}.
+Subjects with a positive score in the direction of this eigenfunction have an increase in working memory before age 55, and a fast decline after age 55.
+The regression analysis show that education is a significant factor, with the postgraduate education group having a more prominent reversed U-shape pattern.
+The other two covariates are not statistically significant.
+The third component $\phi_3(t)$ crosses the zero line around age 55, representing a complementary effect to the second component.